Get funding for your startup in Canada - SR&ED

 For your project to be considered eligible for SR&ED, your research must meet the following criteria:

 - The research is aimed towards generating or discovering knowledge that advances the understanding of Science and Technology.
-Meaning, a research is done to obtain knowledge.
+Meaning, research is done to obtain knowledge.

 - The research consists of experiments and/or analyses, as part of a systematic investigation in a scientific or technological field.
 It should also be focused on finding ways to apply the knowledge and solutions.